-These issues are being addressed at the state-wide level.
-A 2012 California Bioenergy Action Plan includes a broad array of action items related to the promotion of forest bioenergy.
-The Sierra Nevada Conservancy (SNC) is identified as one of the key responsible agencies for these action items, particularly as regards to outreach and assistance to stakeholders and assisting collaborative efforts related to the development of community scale forest bioenergy facilities, as identified below:
+These issues are being addressed at the statewide level.
+The 2012 California Bioenergy Action Plan includes a broad array of action items related to the promotion of forest bioenergy.
+The Sierra Nevada Conservancy (SNC) is identified as one of the key responsible agencies for these action items, particularly in areas regarding outreach and assistance to stakeholders and collaborative efforts related to the development of community-scale forest bioenergy facilities.

 Since the Bioenergy Action Plan was published, legislation regarding forest biomass has been signed into law.
 Senate Bill 1122 (Rubio, Chapter 612, Statutes of 2012) adds new benchmarks for the development of small-scale forest biomass projects.
 It requires the state’s electrical corporations to collectively purchase 50 megawatts of generating capacity from new small-scale (three megawatts or less) bioenergy projects using byproducts of sustainable forest management in fire threat treatment areas.
 The SNC is collaborating with other Regional agencies to assist forest communities in the SNC Region in developing the capacity, expertise, and financing needed to complete these projects.